HOME - - - - - - - - Table of contents, my Arduino "How To" articles

 Virtually no electricity flows into (or out of) the Arduino over a pin that has been set for input with the pinMode command.
 But that pin can "read" any voltage connected to the pin.
 It is almost as if it were a voltmeter, but it only returns "high" or "low" for an answer.

 An aside: If you want to read the voltage as "none", "very low", "quite low", etc up to "high", then you can... but you need to use one of the analog inputs.
 But that's a story for another page.
-(The "answer" is, of course, expressed as a number.
-Between 0 and 1023, as it happens.)
+(If you decide to use analog, the "answer" is expressed as a number from 0 and 1023 inclusive.)
 End of aside.

-When the switch is open, the Arduino's input "sees" the 5v it is connected to, even though the connection is through a resistor.
-Because almost no current is flowing, the voltage drops very little between the 5v supply and the Arduino pin.
+When the switch is open, the Arduino's input "sees" the Vss it is connected to, even though the connection is through a resistor.
+Because almost no current is flowing, the voltage drops very little between the Vss supply and the Arduino pin.

 Such resistors are called "pull up" resistors because they pull the voltage at the input up when there's not low-resistance connection to ground.